giovannaiello/recalibration_gpbo/README.md

 	$ pip install -r requirements.txt
 in order to install all the needed external modules

+Please also note that you need to have a Figures folder, where the figures will be solved

 Open MAIN.py (Spyder) or run in the terminal by typing
  $ python3 MAIN.py